 What is Adjustment of Status?

-According to the USCIS, the Adjustment of Status is the process any person or individual has to go through in order to transition from a non-immigrant alien to become a lawful permanent resident of the United States (also known as green card holder).
+According to the USCIS, the Adjustment of Status is the process any person or individual has to go through in order to transition from a non-immigrant alien to become a lawful permanent resident of the United States (also known as green card holder) by legal residency through parent/child.
 If the person is inside the United States there is no need to leave the country in order to do this process because then it would be longer until completing the visa processing in their respective home country.

 How does the Adjustment of Status process works?